Is Text Message Marketing Legal? How to Be SMS Compliant

 2. Do Receive Written Consent before Sending SMS Messages

-In the same way you shouldn’t add contacts to your subscription list without their permission, you shouldn’t message them without their written content either.
-Failing to follow this rule is one sure way to get yourself into hot water.
+In the same way, you shouldn’t add contacts to your subscription list without their permission.
+You shouldn’t message them without their written content, either.
+Failing to follow this rule is one sure way to get into hot water.
 Always receive written consent from a customer before sending marketing messaging to their mobile devices.

-Again, consent can be gained in several ways, such as asking customers to opt in by texting a keyword to a special shortcode or filling out an online form.
-Some SMS marketing providers offer templated forms to help make it easier to create these forms.
+Again, consent can be gained in several ways, such as asking customers to opt-in by texting a keyword to a special short code or filling out an online form.
+In addition, some SMS marketing providers offer templated forms to help make it easier to create these forms.